ayushyadav468/Pandas/README.md

 # Pandas
 Pandas is a very useful python library for data manupulation This repository is just for practice, data set is includes.
-I do not own the data set in any way
+I do not own the data set in any way.
+Added files are jupyter notebooks